w-schwier/JSFizzBuzz/README.md

  Clone this repo and change into it.
 Copy the file path for SpecRunner.html and visit the page on a browser.

- Open up the developer panel, on a mac this is done by pressing option + cmd + i,
+ Open up the developer panel, on a mac this is done by pressing option + cmd + i.

  ![Seen in action here](/src/screenshot.png?raw=true)